-One of the earliest instances of a divorce law was in the Colony of Massachusetts Bay who actually created a judicial tribunal that dealt with divorce matters in 1629.
+One of the earliest instances of a divorce law was in the Colony of Massachusetts Bay, who created a judicial tribunal that dealt with divorce matters in 1629.
 This legislative body was allowed to grant divorces on the basis of adultery, desertion, bigamy and in many cases impotence as well.
-In the North the colonies adopted their own approaches that made divorce available whereas the southern colonies did all they could to prevent the act even if they did have legislation in place.
+In the North, the colonies adopted their own approaches that made divorce available whereas the southern colonies did all they could to prevent the act even if they did have legislation in place.

 Early 20th Century